Division of Research

 Planning to publish the results of a study in a journal or disseminate results in any way has no bearing on whether a study meets the definition of “research” as defined by the federal government.

-To facilitate interpretation and application of this definition in the context of undergraduate work involving human subjects, and to ensure the ethical and safe treatment of human participants, the IRB in collaboration with the HRPP team provides guidance for undergraduates and their faculty advisors in determining if they need to submit a protocol for HRPP/IRB review.
+To facilitate interpretation and application of this definition in the context of undergraduate work involving human subjects, and to ensure the ethical and safe treatment of human participants, the RUA in collaboration with the IRB and HRPP team provides guidance for undergraduates and their faculty advisors in determining if they need to submit a protocol for HRPP/IRB review.

 Still Have Questions?